 group.

-Ayurveda, Ayurvedic medicine.
+Ayurveda, ayurvedic medicine.
 "An

 ancient system of healthcare" from India.
 Unfortunately some treatments

 are toxic.
-For example, Ayurvedic pills have been found to contain as
+For example, ayurvedic pills have been found to contain as

-much as 10mg of lead in each pill, and lead poisoning from Ayurvedic
+much as 10mg of lead in each pill, and lead poisoning from ayurvedic

 treatments can occur.
 Note that the heavy metals in such pills are not